Welcome to the cNS Honors Center!

 The CNS Honors Center is devoted to supporting students in their pursuit and achievement of honors in all its forms.
-In the College of Natural Sciences honors resources fall into four basic categories.
+Explore the possibilities and make the most of your University of Texas experience.

 Interested in a Campus Visit?